 Around 85,000 patient records in total, some dating back to 2015, were identified as not having tracked properly.
 Following an initial review of those 85,000 records, a total of 7,433 patients have been identified as requiring further clinical input across various hospital departments.
 To set this in context, the Trust sees around half a million patients in outpatient clinics alone every year.

-Ellen Ryabov, Chief Operating Officer at Hull and East Yorkshire Hospitals NHS Trust, said:
+Ellen Ryabov, Chief Operating Officer at Hull University Teaching Hospitals NHS Trust, said:

 “Earlier this year, we identified a number of patients who had not been appropriately tracked through our patient administration system, prompting a review of those patients’ records.